Psychiatry and Clinical Psychopharmacology (PCP) Advertising Policy

-The Bulletin of Clinical Psychopharmacology (BCP) accepts advertising in both online and print versions.
+The Psychiatry and Clinical Psychopharmacology (PCP) accepts advertising in both online and print versions.
 Advertisers have no information about the content of the journal before it is published and they have no control over the editorial processes and decisions.
 All advertisements are subject to editorial approval.
-The BCP Editor reserves the right to reject or cancel an ad at any time.
+The PCP Editor reserves the right to reject or cancel an ad at any time.
 Advertisements must clearly identify the advertiser and the product or service being advertised.
 Advertisements are easily and clearly distinguished from the content of the journal.
-Bulletin of Clinical Psychopharmacology does not support any company, product or service as a consequence of their advertisements published in its issues.
+Psychiatry and Clinical Psychopharmacology does not support any company, product or service as a consequence of their advertisements published in its issues.
 In case the advertisements include citations, these citations should be published in press materials only.

 Pharmaceutical advertisements must conform to all regulations and policies and medical preparations governed by the Regulation on the Promotion of the Medicinal Products for Human Use ("Promotion Regulation") which is based on Pharmaceutical and Medical Preparations Law numbered 1262 in Turkey.
 Products and services and their indicated uses must conform to principles of acceptable medical practice and of medical ethics.
 Advertisers must comply with all laws and regulations applicable to the manufacture, distribution, and sale of product or service.
 The Editor may require than an advertiser offer proof of the efficacy or reliability of any products, devices, instruments, tests, and related technology or equipment, and no advertisement for such product will be accepted for which, in the sole opinion of the Editor, proof of efficacy or reliability cannot be demonstrated.

 Advertisements of drugs, over-the-counter (OTC) products, and certain devices are acceptable if they comply with related laws and regulations in force in Turkey.
-Advertisements of educational products, services, journals, meetings, courses, and symposia can be accepted, but Bulletin of Clinical Psychopharmacology reserves the right to refuse advertising in case that they are considered to be competitive products and/or services to Bulletin of Clinical Psychopharmacology.
+Advertisements of educational products, services, journals, meetings, courses, and symposia can be accepted, but Psychiatry and Clinical Psychopharmacology reserves the right to refuse advertising in case that they are considered to be competitive products and/or services to Psychiatry and Clinical Psychopharmacology.
 Healthy lifestyle advertisements are acceptable if they are supported by the relevant scientific data.
 Advertisements of services about healthcare, patient support and advocacy are acceptable.
 Advertisiments about laboratory services and research support, corporate awareness, group awareness, and financial services for research or medical practice are acceptable.